 Hi, Tessa here.
-For almost 20 years, I've been writing advice articles for West Coast Swing from my perspective as a WCS Champion and 30 years as a professional teacher and coach.
-My mission is to help teachers #teachWCSsmarter and dancers #trainWCSsmarter, which we do thoroughly in our Swing Literacy training programs.
-But these articles are my way of contributing some free, bite-sized education to the community to help inspire and motivate with practical, actionable advice.
-Be sure to browse both categories: advice for Dancers and advice for Teachers., and scroll down to load more.
-I highly encourage everyone to leverage these free resources by sharing them in your groups and with friends you know who could use them.
-Enjoy!
+Since 2002, I've been writing advice articles for West Coast Swing from my perspective as a WCS Champion and 30 years as a professional teacher and coach.
+My mission is to help dancers #trainWCSsmarter and teachers #teachWCSsmarter, which we do thoroughly in our Swing Literacy training programs.

 What does it take to have a WCS dance where both partners contribute to the fun?
 As a leader, do you wish playful followers would let you lead more?
 Or wonder why more followers don’t play with you they way they do when they dance with other leaders?
 As a follower, do you wonder how you can